- Mia Riverton Alpert AB '99 | Founder

 Nick proudly hails from Boston, Massachusetts.
 He graduated from Harvard in 2007 with a degree in History before eventually transitioning from fact to fiction (thanks to Harvardwood's Boston-based features group) and moving to Los Angeles in 2013 to become a screenwriter.
 During the years in between, he worked in the nonprofit and renewable energy sectors, and also trained as an Olympic Hopeful in the sport of rowing.
 Upon arriving in Los Angeles, he interned at Lin Pictures (THE LEGO MOVIE), became a script reader for United Talent Agency, and even found his way back onto the water by coaching rowing in Marina del Rey in the wee hours of weekday mornings.
 He currently works as an assistant to TV writer and executive producer Chip Johannessen (HOMELAND) and lives in Venice with his fiancee, Maren.

-Todd is a graduate of Harvard (AB) and the NYU Graduate Acting Program (MFA).
+Todd is a graduate of Harvard University (AB) and the NYU Graduate Acting Program (MFA).
 At Harvard, he performed in the Hasty Pudding Theatricals, most notably as a Girl Scout named Wanda Buymycookies.
-Todd moved to Los Angeles in early 2015 to pursue a writing career; before that, he was a theater actor in New York.
-When he's not writing, he loves to cook.
+Todd moved to Los Angeles in 2015 to pursue a writing career; before that, he was a theater actor in New York.
+His TV pilot THE RUSH, set in the world of 1990s NYC restaurant kitchens, won the Harvardwood Writers Competition, and Todd was named to Harvardwood's Most Staffable list for TV writers.
+When he's not writing, he likes to cook.
 He's also learning to surf; it's not going well.

 Gerry Bryant wears many hats.
 Described by many as a renaissance man, Gerry graduated cum laude from both Phillips Andover Academy and Harvard, and received his J.D. and M.B.A., simultaneously, from UCLA.
 His law clients – artists and creative people of all disciplines — all know him to be a well-respected arts & entertainment attorney.
 His musician colleagues and music fans know him to be an accomplished, classically trained pianist and composer who has performed with jazz legends and Broadway musical stars early in his career and who currently performs and records regularly with his jazz group, PocketWatch.
 His music, whether uniquely arranged standard songs or original compositions influenced by classical composers Chopin, Tchaikovsky, and Rachmaninoff, and great American composers Ellington and Gershwin, is always romantic, emotional, elegant and sophisticated.